LuisBoto/ngrok-tunnel-action/README.md

-# Ngrok tunelling Github Action
+# Ngrok tunnel Github Action

 This action is based on the code found on [this repository](https://github.com/apogiatzis/ngrok-tunneling-action).

-This is a Github Action that can be used in your Github Workflow to tunnel incoming/outgoing TCP or HTTP traffic in your workflow environment.
+This is a Github Action that can be used in your Github Workflow to tunnel incoming/outgoing TCP or HTTP traffic in your workflow environment, achieving temporary deployment for testing or other purposes.

-The original use case for this was to achieve temporary deployment.

-## How to use this Action
+## How to use

 This action accepts the following parameters: